Cliff Gallup

 Clifton E. Gallup (June 17, 1930 – October 9, 1988) was an American guitarist.
-He was the lead guitarist for the rockabilly group Gene Vincent and the Blue Caps throughout the 1950s.
+He was the lead guitarist for Gene Vincent and the Blue Caps in the 1950s.
+Gallup's recording career was brief, recording 35 songs with Vincent in 1956 plus a 1960s solo album, but he performed occasionally until the end of his life as a part-time hobby.

+Critic Richie Unterberger describes Gallup as "one of the greatest guitarists in early rock & roll, and certainly one of the greatest rockabilly guitarists ever" with "phenomenal abilities".

 Biography

 In February 1956, local radio DJ Sheriff Tex Davis (William Douchette, 1914–2007) heard Gene Vincent performing at a talent show in Norfolk, Virginia, became his manager, and assembled a band of local musicians to back him.
 The band included Gallup, who had previously played in a local band, the Virginians, and who was older than Vincent and most of the other band members.
 In May 1956, the band recorded in Nashville, Tennessee.
-Producer Ken Nelson had session musicians standing by in case the band was not up to par, but as soon as Gallup played the solos on "Race with the Devil" they knew they would not be needed.
+Producer Ken Nelson had session musicians at the ready, assuming Vincent's band might not be prepared or accomplished enough to record.
+But as soon as Gallup played the solos on "Race with the Devil", Nelson knew the session musicians would not be needed.

 Gallup played on 35 tracks with Vincent, including his biggest hit, "Be-Bop-A-Lula", and established a reputation as one of the most technically proficient guitarists in early rock and roll.
 As a married man, Gallup was reluctant to tour with Vincent, and left the band in late 1956, returning only for some more studio sessions that same year for the second LP by Vincent and His Blue Caps.
 In the mid-1960s Gallup made a solo album for the local Pussy Cat record label in Norfolk, Straight Down the Middle, in a more mellow instrumental style akin to that of Chet Atkins and Les Paul.
-Gallup occasionally played with local bands, while working in school maintenance.
-He played guitar until the day he died.
-He last played in Norfolk with a group called the Hi-fi's 48 hours before he suffered a fatal heart attack.
+Gallup occasionally played with local bands, while working full-time school maintenance.
+Gallup last performed in Norfolk with a group called the Hi-fi's, about 48 hours before he suffered a fatal heart attack.

-At the time of his death in 1988, he was the director of maintenance and transportation for the Chesapeake, Virginia, city school system, where he worked for almost 30 years.
+At the time of Gallup's 1988 death, he was the director of maintenance and transportation for the Chesapeake, Virginia, city school system, where he worked for almost 30 years.
 At the request of his widow, obituaries in local newspapers made no mention of his time with Gene Vincent and His Blue Caps.
 He is remembered principally for his influence on such guitarists as Eric Clapton, Brian Setzer, and Jeff Beck.
 The latter recorded an album of Gene Vincent songs, Crazy Legs, in 1993 considered by music critics to be a tribute to Gallup and Vincent.

 Gallup was ranked 79th by Rolling Stone magazine's David Fricke in his list of "100 Greatest Guitarists."
 He was inducted into the Rockabilly Hall of Fame and the Rock and Roll Hall of Fame.